-Financial flows – The world economy is becoming evermore connected.
-Growth in world trade and cross-border capital flows continues to outstrip growth of gross domestic product.
-Financial flows between countries and regions are highly concentrated.
-Over the next decade, we expect 35 markets to represent 90 per cent of world trade growth and a similar degree of concentration in cross-border capital flows.
+The world economy is becoming ever more connected, with growth in world trade and cross-border capital flows continuing to outstrip growth in average gross domestic product.
+Over the next decade we expect 35 markets to generate 90 per cent of world trade growth with a similar degree of concentration in cross-border capital flows

-HSBC is one of the few truly international banks, and our advantages lie in our network of markets relevant for international financial flows, our access and exposure to high-growth markets and businesses, and our strong balance sheet generating a resilient stream of earnings.
+HSBC is one of the few truly international banks.
+Our advantages lie in the extent to which our network corresponds with markets relevant to international financial flows, our access and exposure to high-growth markets and businesses, and our strong balance sheet, which helps to generate a resilient stream of earnings.

 Based on these long-term trends and our competitive position, our strategy has two parts:

-- Wealth management and retail with local scale – We will leverage our position in faster-growing markets to capture social mobility and wealth creation through our Wealth Management and Private Banking businesses.
-We will only invest in retail businesses in markets where we can achieve profitable scale
+Wealth management and retail with local scale: we will capture opportunities arising from social mobility and wealth creation in our priority growth markets, through our Premier proposition and Global Private Banking business.
+We will invest in full scale retail businesses only in markets where we can achieve profitable scale

 To implement this strategy we have set three priorities for the Group: grow the business and dividends; implement global standards; and streamline processes and procedures.